30 Things People Will Say if They Want to Cheat

 “Sorry I haven’t texted today, work was really busy.”

 Your partner used to text you every hour on the hour, but now they’re using “too much work” as an excuse to be MIA all day.
 If this sounds familiar, then be careful.
-It could be a red flag that infidelity is on the horizon.
+It could be one of the red-flag signs of cheating that infidelity is on the horizon.
 “If your partner withdraws attention, then he or she might be giving it to other people,” says Bennett.
 “For example, if you used to get a lot of text messages and photos throughout the day but that suddenly stops with no explanation, someone else might be getting that attention.”

 “I’m going to be traveling a lot more for work.”